 Search engine optimization, otherwise known as SEO, is how websites are getting organic traffic from search engines like Google.
 With over 84% of renters looking for their next home online, having solid SEO strategies in place to help increase traffic to your property website is more important than ever.
-But, you know as well as I do that ranking high in search engines through organic methods can be a struggle.
+But, you’re a smart cookie and you know that ranking high in search engines through organic methods can be a struggle.

 Back in the “old days” it was as simple as loading your page up with meta tags, keywords and copy pertaining to what you did and voila!
 You’re on Google in a decent space.
 Nowadays, it takes whole lot more to obtain a decent placement in Google and even more to stay there.